LoupDesign/StoryEngine/README.md

 * Social media — Twitter, Instagram, Facebook — to share public-facing stories

 # Where are we now?
-StoryEngine was developed by Loup in collaboration with the Mozilla Foundation.
+StoryEngine was developed by [Loup](https://loup.design) for the [Mozilla Foundation](https://mozilla.org).
 The pilot phase is now complete, as well as the initial documentation for others to use and adapt.
 Mozilla has institutionalized key StoryEngine practices and narratives will be shared via Mozilla Pulse.
 Loup will continue to steward StoryEngine’s development, and is currently using it with other organizations.
 See the Learning and History sections in the documentation to learn more.

 # Want to contribute?
-If you’d like to contribute to advancing the StoryEngine methodology, please contact Alecia @ankuhl.
+If you’d like to contribute to advancing the StoryEngine methodology, please contact Alecia [@ankuhl](https://github.com/ankuhl).
 Below are some of the contribution types and skills we have in mind.
 (Don’t see yourself on this list?
 Feel free to reach out!)

 * Front and back-end coders
 * Researchers / qualitative data analysts